 - 16.1 All schools have duties under the Equality Act 2010, not only to ensure that 'reasonable adjustments' are made for pupils already attending the school, but also to consider what might be needed to ensure that any future pupils with a disability are not disadvantaged. - 16.2 The Code of Practice makes explicit that, 'Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff'.
 All subject staff are required to be aware of a pupil's specific needs and be prepared to differentiate work appropriately with particular regard to the advice included in the Personalised Learning Plan. - 16.3 The Learning Support Team works closely with pupils and parents when reviewing targets and assessing effectiveness of strategies/interventions.
 In cases where there is a complex need (including pupils who have an EHC Plan), reviews may need to include outside agencies/specialists. - 16.4 The Senior Management Team, led by the Head, should regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
-The SENDCo for the School is Ciarren Littler (NBH Nursery Hampstead, Nursery and Pre-Reception), Marina Hobden (NBH Pre-Prep Hampstead, Reception) and Mariam Joseph (NBH Nursery and Pre-Prep, West Hampstead).
-To ensure best practice, the SENDCo is an experienced qualified teacher with relevant specialist qualifications e.g. the NASENCO award.
+The SENCo for the School is Charmalyn September.
+To ensure best practice, the SENCo is an experienced, qualified teacher with relevant specialist qualifications.
+She is also a CPT3A (Level 7) qualified assessor registered with the British Psychological Society and holds a Masters in SEND.